d12frosted/elpa-mirror/stable-melpa/ox-hugo-readme.txt

 2. one-post-per-file flow :: A single Org file exports to only *one* Hugo post.
-An Org file intended to be exported by this flow must not have any 'valid Hugo post subtrees', and instead must have the #+TITLE property set.
+An Org file intended to be exported by this flow must not have any 'valid Hugo post subtrees', and instead must have the #+title property set.

 # Commonly used export commands